Cord: Coordinating Trees of AI Agents

 A forked agent gets all completed sibling results injected into its context.
 Like briefing a team member — they know everything the team has learned so far.
 More expensive, but necessary for analysis that builds on prior work.

 This isn’t about concurrency.
 Both can run in parallel or sequentially.
 It’s about what the child knows.
 In the example above, the agent chose spawn for the independent research tasks and fork for the analysis that needs everything.
-It made this choice on its own — the model understands the distinction intuitively.
+It made this choice correctly — because the tool descriptions explain the distinction clearly.
+That’s the point: the protocol is learnable from its interface alone.

 Under the hood